wolcomm/djangolg/README.md

 ## Feedback
 DjangoLG is maintained by [Workonline Communications (Pty) Ltd](https://github.com/wolcomm).

-Get in touch with us at communications@workonline.co.za or send a pull request.
+Get in touch with us at communications@workonline.co.za or [raise an issue](https://github.com/wolcomm/djangolg/issues/new).

 ## License
 DjangoLG is released under the [Apache License version 2.0](http://www.apache.org/licenses/).